nextapps-de/mikado/README.md

     <tr></tr>
     <tr>
         <td><b>pool</b></td>
-        <td>Set it to true (unbounded) or specify the pool size.
+        <td>Set it to true (unbounded) or specify the pool size by a numeric value (the latter is recommended when using pools).
 Pooling can greatly enhance both the keyed and non-keyed recycle strategy.</td>
         <td>false</td>
     </tr>
     <tr></tr>
     <tr>
         <td><b>hydrate</b></td>
-        <td>Progressively enables partial hydration of already existing DOM structures when mounted.</td>
+        <td>Progressively enables partial hydration of already existing DOM structures when mounted.
+Make sure the existing DOM structure is based on the same template.
+When something differs from the given template schema, the hydration will stop and silently falls back into the default build strategy.</td>
         <td>false</td>
     </tr>
 </table>